ByteriX/BxInputController/README.md

 - [x] Easy to use current solution and make a custom
 - [x] SOLID decision: easy binding View with data models
 - [x] UI creating from Interface Builder.
 Supporting xib and storyboards.
+- [x] Has settings for local of global change design and logic.

 ## Requirements